sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

     It's important to note that the kube-apiserver acts as a client when talking to the kubelet and etcd.
     As such we need to generate certs for kube-apiserver to work as client certs for talking to etcd cluster and kubelet.
     The process would be similar to the above except for that the alternate names are not going to be needed.
-    Lets say we call these files `apiserver-etcd-client.crt` and `apiserver-etcd-client.key`.
+    Lets say we call these files `apiserver-etcd-client.crt` and `apiserver-etcd-client.key` and `apiserver-kubelet-client.crt` and `apiserver-kubelet-client.key`.

     If you had a non kubeadm setup then `cat /etc/systemd/system/kube-apiserver.service`
     ```